yuanqing/node-module-patterns/README.md

 ### III.
 Function With Members

 Export a function object with members.

-This pattern is different from the *Object Literal* pattern in that the function object can itself be invoked.
+This is different from the Object Literal pattern in that the function object can itself be invoked.

 ```js
 var foo = function() {